townmath/cisp400-reader/_sources/class-II-functions/constructors.rst

 destructor           ``~X()``
 ==================== =======================

+default constructor
+   Create a new object in 'the default way'.
+   If you do not write one, the compiler will unless you write your own overloaded constructor.

    The default constructor can be overloaded like any other function.
    When you design your types, you may create constructors with one, two, or more arguments as appropriate.

+copy constructor
+   Create a new object by copying an existing object.

+copy assignment
+   Replace the state of an existing object using another object.

+move constructor
+   Added in C++11.
+   Like copy construction, but the existing source object is invalidated.
+   The state is *moved* from the source object when the new object is constructed.

+move assignment
+   Added in C++11.
+   Like copy assignment, but the existing source object is invalidated.
+   The state is *moved* from the source object when the object state is transferred.

+   Move assignment and move constructors are optional.
+   If you do not define them, the compiler will fall back to the copy constructor and copy assignment instead.
+   However, move semantics may make your code more efficient by replacing potentially expensive copy operations with faster alternatives.

+destructor
    A *destructor* is a special function that is **always** called when an object goes out of scope.
    The purpose of a destructor is to reclaim any memory or perform any other cleanup tasks that need doing before the object is finally destroyed.
    A few points about destructors:

    - Like constructors, destructors have no return type.
    - Destructors take no arguments, so they never have a parameter list.
      There is no way to overload a destructor.
    - We don't call this function ourselves, we leave that to a program as it runs.

    We will explore destructors more when we explore containers.
    For now, just remember that a destructor always exists for every class whether you write one or not and it is always called when the class is destroyed.

 The compiler will **not** generate a default